bhisaac/5eFP/5eFP-SRD.md

 ## Advantage

 Advantage is a special condition in the game when player characters (PCs) have a clear advantage while taking an action.
+Advantage on a roll allows you to roll twice and pick the better of the two results.

+Advantage is negated by any disadvantage imposed upon the roll.
+If a negative modifier is added to the roll or if circumstances are not favorable for the roll, then advantage is removed.

 (See _Advantage_ for more information.)